Top 3 trends to look for in senior care with Jeanne Gerstenkorn, SVP, Health & Wellness at Presbyterian Manors of Mid-America

 Episode Cover

-In this episode of the Post-Acute POV, our host Amy Wootton, RDN, Director of Nutrition, MatrixCare, is joined by Anita Hoffman, Director of Culinary...
+Introduction In this special episode of the Post-Acute POV, our host Navin Gupta, SVP of the home and hospice division at MatrixCare, is joined...

 Listen